[Last updated: October 2019]

 - Allow students to give up meal swipes to students in need of dining hall meals like at UCSC Swipes for Slugs.
 Swipe Out Hunger started at UCLA and has expanded nationally by partnering with colleges where students can donate their extra meal swipes to their peers.

-- Match first-year students with upperclassmen and create a peer mentorship program similar to that at Stanford University.
+- Match first-year students with upperclassmen and create a homeless peer mentorship program similar to that at Middle Tennessee State University’s Next Step Mentor program.
 Likewise, faculty and staff can also serve as mentors to help students navigate college life like at Florida International University’s Fostering Panther Pride Program.

 - Rather than giving out book vouchers or purchasing textbooks for students, create a lending library like at Imperial Valley College.
 They found out that students were more likely to borrow a book and return it for another student to use rather than accepting book vouchers.